Eight ways to be happier at work

 Happiness is such an emotive word.
 It has many different definitions to each one of us.

-Whatever the reason, entrepreneur and master at unlocking people’s potential, Royston Guest explains eight ways how you can achieve happiness at work.
+Whatever the reason, entrepreneur and master at unlocking people’s potential, Royston Guest explains eight ways how you can become happier at work and happier at home.

 #1 Ask the question; What does success mean to you personally?